gioiliop7/searchByAfm-aade/README.md

 - Electron forge

 ## Download link
-Only windows version available, soon macOs and Ubuntu. https://bit.ly/3Um4gJy
+Only windows version available only, soon macOs and Ubuntu. https://bit.ly/3Um4gJy

+### Contributions and thanks to
+Feel free to contribute to project and help me to improve it.
+Thanks to [Stavros Melidoniotis](https://github.com/stavros-melidoniotis) for his help to export the package on another systems.